wavesoft/jbb/lib/blog/Rewriting Array Optimizer.md

 Since a while ago, I started [rewriting the JBB core]() in order to make it more readable and to further optimize it.
 One of it's core components is the numeric array optimizer, so today I am going to spend some time rewriting it and share my optimization experience with you.
 I hope it's going to be an interesting reading to you, as it was an experience to me.

-To start, I follow by heart the [Optimization Killers]() document by XXX, in order to exploit the optimizations in the V8 engine.
+To start, I follow by heart the [Optimization Killers](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) document by Petka Antonov, in order to exploit the optimizations in the V8 engine.
 Even though I think not all cases are covered, it's a very good reference.
 In addition, the latest ES6/ES7 language extensions are supposed to help towards performance, so I decided to give them a try.

 For reference, I am using node v5.4.1, that uses the v4.6.85.31 version of the V8 engine.
 So expect a slight difference from your numbers if you try the examples with a different node version.